If your shoulder joint gets seriously damaged, you might need surgery to replace it. Before you have your procedure, you should know some things.

-You can expect to spend 2 to 5 days in the hospital after your operation before going home.
+You will likely be able to go home the same day.
 Your shoulder will swell, and it will hurt.
 Your doctor will prescribe drugs to help you manage the pain.
 Cold compresses can help control the swelling.

 At first, your arm will be in a brace to keep it from moving.
 Within a day or so, you’ll start physical therapy to get your arm and your new shoulder working.